EXCLUSIVE-Deutsche Bank reviews future of Italian business - sources

 "It will largely depend on whether Cryan wants to avoid another rights issue," another source said.
 "If a capital buffer is what he needs, then he will probably include Finanza & Futuro in the exit pipeline."

-In 2014, Deutsche Bank raised 8.5 billion euros partly from the Qatari royal family.
-The bank previously raised 10.2 billion euros in 2010 and 3 billion euros in 2013.
+In 2014, Deutsche Bank raised 8.5 billion euros in new capital with the Qatari royal family as a major new investor.
+The bank had previously raised 10.2 billion euros in 2010 and 3 billion euros in 2013.

-Details of Deutsche's restructuring already announced this month include splitting its investment bank in two and parting ways with some of its top bankers.
-It will also split its wealth management division into one business looking after its super-rich clients and another focusing on institutional clients and funds.
-(Additional reporting by Arno Schuetze; Editing by Pravin Char and David Holmes)
+Details of the Deutsche Bank restructuring already announced this month include splitting its investment bank in two and parting ways with some of its top bankers.
+It will also split up its wealth management division into one business looking after its super rich clients and another focusing on institutional clients and funds.
+(Additional reporting by Arno Schuetze; Editing by Pravin Char)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan